 Bones and Harmony

-An old song spoke about the hand bone is connected to the arm bone, etc. The song’s basic message is that every
+An old song spoke about the hand bone is connected to the arm bone, etc. The song’s basic message is that

-as brothers and sisters in Jesus.
+other as brothers and sisters in Jesus.

 Measure Harmony, How?